getodk/docs/docs/entities-quick-reference.rst

 Entity ID
 _________

 Every Entity has an ID (a UUID) that is unique across all Entity Lists and projects within Central.
+We often refer to this as an Entity's system ID because it's assigned by the system and can't be changed.

 In a form, this Entity ID is accessed through the ``name`` property.
 This is to fit in with existing CSV attachments and choice lists in which the ``name`` column represents a unique identifier for that row.